bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ```

 When using a `bucketConfig.json` for local development, make sure you add it to your
 `.gitignore` file.
-You can also set these options directly in the `BucketClient`
+You can also set these options directly in the `ReflagClient`
 constructor.
 The precedence for configuration options is as follows, listed in the
 order of importance: